As a kid, I can remember using tokens to ride the MTA

 double the number of zones.

-Purchasing Cross-Town Tokens would be made more
+Purchasing Cross-Town Tokens or TAP Passes would be made more

 convenient by vending machines in many of the current retail outlets for MTA